How Useful is Continued Pre-Training for Generative Unsupervised Domain Adaptation?: Why does Word Prediction Aid Classification for Generative UDA?

 In this section, we examine why predicting masked words of the source and target domains through~\mlm boosts sentence classification on the unlabeled target domain for generative UDA.
 We hypothesize that by having to predict masked words that are informative to the downstream task during pre-training, the model implicitly learns information about the downstream task.
 For example, given the masked sentence, \textit{``I really \_ the movie, it was a fascinating watch.''}, the masked word is indicative of the downstream task, in this case sentiment analysis.
 The model can only predict this masked word (which would be a positive word like ``\textit{loved}'' or ``\textit{enjoyed}'') by using other words informative to the task (``\textit{fascinating}'').
 Through this process, the model is essentially learning features which are useful to the downstream task, despite having no direct supervision.

-To test this hypothesis, we quantize the ``informativeness'' of each word to a classification task: an informative word is highly correlated with any of the labels in the downstream task.\footnote{These informative words are similar to pivot features~\citep[\textit{inter alia}]{blitzer2006domain, ziser2018pivot, ben2020perl}, with the exception that they are chosen based on information from the source domain only.} Specifically, we follow \citet{gururangan2018annotation} and use pointwise mutual information (PMI) \citep{fano1961transmission} of the word with respect to the class label: where we count the frequency of a word-class pair on $\mathcal{D}_\text{src}$ to estimate $p(\text{word}, \text{class})$, and similarly count a word and a class individually on $\mathcal{D}_\text{src}$ to estimate $p(\text{word})$ and $p(\text{class})$.
+To test this hypothesis, we quantize the ``informativeness'' of each word to a classification task: an informative word is highly correlated with any of the labels in the downstream task.\footnote{These informative words are similar to pivot features~\citep[\textit{inter alia}]{blitzer2006domain, ziser2018pivot, ben2020perl}, with the exception that they are chosen based on information from the source domain only.} Specifically, we follow \citet{gururangan2018annotation} and use pointwise mutual information (PMI) \citep{fano1961transmission} of the word with respect to the class label: